Clashes rock Tripoli as Bashagha forced from capital | Politics

 The crisis risks plunging Libya back into prolonged fighting after two years of comparative peace or returning it to partition between the eastern-backed government of Bashagha and a Tripoli administration under Abdulhamid al-Dbeibah.
 The political deadlock has already led to a partial blockade of Libya's oil facilities, cutting its main source of foreign revenue by half.
 Diplomacy to resolve the crisis or lay the ground for new elections is making slow progress.

 The sound of heavy weapons and automatic gunfire crashed across the capital on Tuesday morning, as schools were canceled and the normally heavy rush hour traffic was sparse.
-Sporadic shooting continued after Bashagha left, raising fears that factional warfare would continue despite his retreat.
+Sporadic shooting continued after Bashagha left, but calmed later in the morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)